christophe81/christophe81.github.io/_posts/2020-5-14-Duo SSO-Citrix-ShareFile.md

 layout: post
 title: Duo SSO + Citrix ShareFile Configuration Guide
 categories: SAML SSO
-excerpt: This artile goes into detail on how to configure Duo SSO as a SAML identity provider (IdP) for Citrix ShareFile
 ---

 ## How to Configure Duo SSO SAML 2.0 for Citrix ShareFile